dji-sdk/Mobile-SDK-Doc/source/cn/ios-tutorials/GSDemo.md

 ### 5. Showing the Aircraft on Map View

 Now, we can focus the mapView to our current location, which is a good start!
 However, let's do something more interesting.
-We're going to simulate the aircraft's GPS location using the DJI PC Simulator and show it on our map view.
+We're going to simulate the aircraft's GPS location using the DJI Assistant 2 Simulator and show it on our map view.

-You can check the [Using DJI PC Simulator](../application-development-workflow/workflow-testing.html#DJI-PC-Simulator) for its basic usage.
+You can check the [DJI Assistant 2 Simulator](../application-development-workflow/workflow-testing.html#dji-assistant-2-simulator) for its basic usage.
 If you want to place the aircraft in your current GPS location on Map View, you can set the latitude and longitude values in the **Simulator Config** to yours.
 We take the simulator's initial values in the following example.

 Let's come back to the code.
 Create a new subclass of **MKAnnotationView** named "DJIAircraftAnnotationView" and a new subclass of NSObject named **DJIAircraftAnnotation**.
 Below is the code: